munir505/Go-Server-Service/README.md

 # Go-Server-Service
+Make new user, in this case its called munir but can be changed in the service file (sudo useradd munir)

 In order to run, first run Makefile command (sudo make) or (sudo make systemd_install) Then run go-http-server.service file, (sudo service go-http-server.service start) Then open up port 3000